 Ensuring compliance with myriad complex and rapidly changing regulations presents a considerable challenge for organizations, one that can lead cautious executives to self-censor and mute or downplay claims.
 But because many of the new regulations focus on enhancing consumer protections, forward-looking organizations are increasingly viewing compliance as an opportunity, too.
 If compliance processes can be streamlined and made more efficient, actually complying with customer-focused regulations can enhance service and release resources earmarked for mitigation to invest in revenue growth.

 For financial service providers, today is the best of times and the worst of times when it comes to customer relations.
 On the one hand, good service is more important than ever before.
 Prospective customers weigh service heavily when selecting a new service provider– especially one they’ll trust with their money.
-Service has a huge impact on customer satisfaction as well.
+Service has a huge impact on customer satisfaction as well and is key to lowering customer churn rates.
 With easier access to more detailed review data than ever before, consumer decisions are better informed.
 Negative reviews will convince prospects to look elsewhere, and positive reviews might just convince other companies’ customers to switch.

 On the other hand, while providing world-class service is a huge opportunity, it is a huge challenge as well.
 Organizations are handling more customer transactions with less – and often less qualified – staffing than ever.
 Touchpoints are fragmented: The “company rep” that a prospective customer interacts with may be an automated email response system one day, an IM, web or social media chatbot the next, and a real live telephone rep at another point – if the customer makes it through enough menus.